March 20, 2026Generator Shaft Repair and Rebuild: HVOF Coatings & Machining

 A new shaft is manufactured to print dimensions and standard tolerances.
 It is built to meet the specification, not to exceed it, and not necessarily to address the specific wear conditions of a particular machine in a particular operating environment.

-A precision rebuild starts from the actual failure.
+A turnkey rebuild solution starts from the actual failure.
 HFW engineers look at where the shaft wore, how it wore, and what the operating environment contributed before selecting the coating system, buildup process, and finishing approach.
 The result is a surface that is matched to the demand, not averaged across all possible demands.

 Preparing a large rotor shaft for HVOF repair.
 Click to view video.